willdphan/atom-v2/README.md

 6. Microsoft Azure's Computer Vision
 7. Create Drafts with Google Docs.

-Disclaimer
-Please note that the code provided here is only for educational purposes and may not work as expected when used in a production environment.

 ## License

 This script is open-source and licensed under the MIT License.
 For more details, check the [LICENSE](LICENSE) file.